theriley106/LyricVideos/README.md

 ## How does this work

-Youtube videos are pulled using youtube-dl, and OCR is done on each unique frame in the video.
+Youtube videos are pulled using `youtube-dl`, and OCR is done on each *unique* frame in the video.
 This gives us a general idea of the song lyrics with a timestamp range that matches the audio in the song.

 We can then generate a new lyric video by recreating each frame and mending the frames together using `ffmpeg`.
 The transitions and audio can then be added, and the final result is a video that's indistinguishable from other lyric videos on Youtube that follow the same style.